Interagency or Interlocal Cooperation UPPS No. 03.04.07

 a. federal funds are involved and the receiving agency determines that the advance would facilitate the implementation of a federally-funded program; and

 b. state appropriated funds are involved.
 The advance may be up to the total cost of the approved IAC contract for providing the contracted services, materials, or equipment.

 06.04 Billing of services performed when Texas State is the performing agency through an IAC or ILC contract is processed on an Interagency Transaction Voucher, (Form #73-176) or the receiving agency’s authorized form.

 06.05 The account manager is responsible for the submittal, reporting and follow-up activities related to the processing of the payment to Texas State for providing services.

 07. PROCEDURES FOR CONTINUANCE OF A CONTRACT

-07.01 The account manager must allow sufficient lead time for processing, approving and executing an extension to an IAC or ILC contract, if allowed per Section 05 above.
-At least two months prior to the termination date of a valid IAC or ILC contract, the account manager should determine if a new contract is required and notify the Contract Compliance Office.
+07.01 The account manager must allow sufficient lead time for processing, approving, and executing an extension to an IAC or ILC contract, if allowed, per Section 05.
+At least two months prior to the termination date of a valid IAC or ILC contract, the account manager should determine if a new contract is required and notify the Procurement and Strategic Sourcing office.

 a.
-If sufficient time is not available, the responsible account manager is to contact the appropriate university contracting officer for approval to proceed under the emergency approval procedure (see section 03.01b. above).
+If sufficient time is not available, the responsible account manager is to contact the appropriate university contracting officer for approval to proceed under the emergency approval procedure (see Section 03.01 b.).

 b.
-When granting emergency approval to extend, the contracting officer is to notify the director of Contract Compliance.
+When granting emergency approval to extend, the contracting officer is to notify the director of Procurement and Strategic Sourcing.

-07.02 If the account manager has not notified the director of Contract Compliance, the director of Contract Compliance should attempt to contact the account manager to determine if the contract will be renewed, terminated or a new contract processed.
+07.02 If the account manager has not notified the assistant director of Contract Compliance, the assistant director of Contract Compliance should attempt to contact the account manager to determine if the contract will be renewed, terminated, or a new contract processed.